adaanene/Client_Server_Architechture_with_MySQL/project_5.md

 - grant permissions to the new user with the statement:

-    `GRANT 'pemrission' ON 'database' . 'table' TO 'user'@'localhost';`
+    `GRANT 'permission' ON 'database' . 'table' TO 'user'@'localhost';`

    **NOTE** the following statement `GRANT ALL PRIVILEGES ON * . * TO 'user'@'localhost';` grants all privileges to a new user, meaning this user will have broad superuser rights similar to the root user's.